thanos-io/thanos/docs/components/sidecar.md

       --min-time=0000-01-01T00:00:00Z
                                  Start of time range limit to serve.
 Thanos sidecar will serve only metrics, which happened later than this value.
-Option can be a constan time in RFC3339 format or time duration relative to current time, such as -1d or 2h45m.
+Option can be a constant time in RFC3339 format or time duration relative to current time, such as -1d or 2h45m.
                                  Valid duration units are ms, s, m, h, d, w, y.